-Opioid drugs, such as heroin and oxycodone, bring a high risk of overdose.
+Opioid drugs, such as heroin, oxycodone, and fentanyl, bring a high risk of overdose.
 If you or someone you know is using opioids, you should carry naloxone, a medication that can safely reverse the toxic effects of an overdose.

-Naloxone, known by brand names like NARCAN and EVZIO, is a medicine that can immediately stop an opioid overdose by blocking the drug’s interaction with the brain.
+Naloxone, known by brand names like Narcan and RiVive, is a medicine that can immediately stop an opioid overdose by blocking the drug’s interaction with the brain.
 It can be administered through the nose (as a spray) or injected.
 Naloxone is safe and effective, but because it has a temporary effect, it’s important to call 911 immediately after an overdose.

 Naloxone is available through pharmacies including CVS, Walmart and Sam’s Club, and Walgreens.
 Most states allow its purchase without a prescription.
 Call your local pharmacy to make sure it carries naloxone and has it available.
 Some states, counties, and cities have community programs that distribute it for free, so check with your local public health office as well.